MeowBot233/NekoPush/README.md

 | text |   True   | String | Text message you wish to push |
 | html |   False  | Boolean | Enable [Telegram HTML formatting](https://core.telegram.org/bots/api#html-style) |

-The response will be a `ok` if your message is pushed without problem.
+The response will be `ok` if your message is pushed without problem.
 The response will be `Bad request` if some required params are missing.
-Otherwise the response will be error message.
+Otherwise the response will be the error message.

 For example: